razshare/catpaw/docs/Command.md

 }
 ```

-Your command will the execute whenever the console user issues the required options of your command.
+Your command will the execute whenever the console user issues the required parameters of your command.